DanielleTanner/Vscript_Stealth/README.md

 If they spot a dead comrade, they will run to the body and stay there for a while before resuming patrol.
 This obviously can be reworked more so that there is a harsher penalty besides this, but this is fine for the most part I feel.
 Because they can see dead bodies, you can now move dead bodies using the use key with a command that is included in the map file.

+If you attack them while they are idle, they will instantly die.
+This can be reworked further though I am not planning on anything yet.

 I also added a few working sound behaviors too.
 If you throw an object that has the physics_sound.nut script nearby a guard, the guard will go and investigate it.
 If you walk nearby them, they will turn around and face you.
 If you fire a gunshot however, they will immediately go into combat.
 I currently plan for more complex behavior however rather than just attack the player, but it doesn't break the illusion of stealth too much I feel.

 Combat sounds are currently difficult to implement together because the hearing range is surprisingly short, which can make guard behavior unpredictable.